-2020 is the number of perfect vision and what better way to start the new decade with a fresh perspective on your health goals?
+2020 is the number of perfect vision, and what better way to start the new decade than with a fresh perspective on your health goals?

 Instead of dieting, we need realistic and healthier alternatives for attaining a lifestyle of permanent change.

 It should come as no surprise that our taste buds have become reliant on processed foods.
 From the savory pretzel mix that accompanies football games to the chocolate donut holes we crave during certain times of the month, our body loves chemically-treated treats.
 Additives such as nitrates, artificial sweeteners, and other preservatives keep us coming back to these dangerous snacks.